aws-samples/non-profit-blockchain/ngo-lambda/README2.md

 ~/non-profit-blockchain/ngo-lambda/createFabricUser.sh
 ```

-## Step 2 - Create the Lambda function
+## Step 2 - Create and deploy the Lambda function

 Execute this script to create the Lambda function.